XYZ-IBD: Benchmarking Robust 6D Object Pose Estimation under Real-World Industrial Complexity: Benchmarks

-\textbf{YOLOX}~\cite{ge2021yolox} (Seen) is a widely used advanced real-time object detection model that builds upon the YOLO~\cite{yolo} series.
-We follow the implementation of GDRNet~\cite{wang2021gdr} to train the model on our synthetic training data and test on the real-world images. \textbf{CNOS}~\cite{nguyen2023cnos} (Unseen) is a model-based method that uses vision foundation models SAM~\cite{kirillov2023segment} and DINOv2~\cite{oquab2023dinov2} for novel object segmentation and detection without re-training.
-It renders object templates from a CAD model and ranks SAM-generated segments by comparing their DINOv2 class token features with those of the templates. \textbf {SAM-6D}~\cite{lin2024sam} (Unseen) detects the objects with a similar strategy as CNOS~\cite{nguyen2023cnos} but computes a weighted score including semantics, appearance, and geometry to match the query object template with the segments extracted from SAM~\cite{kirillov2023segment}.
+CNOS~\cite{nguyen2023cnos} is a model-based method that uses vision foundation models SAM~\cite{kirillov2023segment} and DINOv2~\cite{oquab2023dinov2} for novel object segmentation and detection without re-training.
+It renders object templates from a CAD model and ranks SAM-generated segments by comparing their DINOv2 class token features with those of the templates.
+NIDS-Net~\cite{lu2025adapting} uses a similar workflow but takes Grounding DINO~\cite{liu2024grounding} as the backbone.
+SAM-6D~\cite{lin2024sam} detects the objects with a similar strategy as CNOS~\cite{nguyen2023cnos} but computes a weighted score including semantics, appearance, and geometry to match the query object template with the segments extracted from SAM~\cite{kirillov2023segment}.